Mathitarazonad/10-grounds-typescript-test/README.md

 Use the technology discussed in the interview for creating the solution.

 ### Problem?

--In a University, there is a classroom, in that classroom, there are 4 fluorescent tube units, each unit contains 4 fluorescent tubes.
+- In a University, there is a classroom, in that classroom, there are 4 fluorescent tube units, each unit contains 4 fluorescent tubes.
 - The classroom is used 15 hours a day, 5 times a week, 9 months a year.
 - Every fluorescent tube works for a fixed amount of hours, that amount is returned by a function